 Community and Public Health provides information and advice to health professionals such as GPs, nurses and midwives on:

 - notifiable and respiratory diseases in the community, and

 - applying to become an authorised or yellow fever vaccinator;

 - research exploring the issues impacting on the health of the community; and

 - submissions on proposed or existing policies and legislation affecting public health.

-The Health Act 1956 requires medical practices and other agencies or institutions, to report some specific diseases or illnesses to the local Medical Officer of Health.
+The Health Act 1956 requires some specific diseases or illnesses to be reported to the local Medical Officer of Health.

 Medical Officers of Health are responsible for approving or recommending authorised vaccinator applications for individuals or centres.

 Effective public health action is informed by evidence.